KQM-git/TCL/characters/geo/albedo.md

 ### **Homuncular Nature**

 Using **Rite of Progeniture: Tectonic Tide** increases the Elemental Mastery of nearby party members by 125 for 10s.

+* The buff is triggered during the Q animation when the Geo structures first appear in front of Albedo.
 {% endtab %}
 {% endtabs %}